circleci/circleci-docs/jekyll/_cci2/faq.md

 You must specify exactly the branches on which the scheduled workflow will run.

 ### Can I schedule multiple workflows?
-Yes, every workflow with a trigger of `type: scheduled` will be run on the configured schedule.
+Yes, every workflow with a trigger of `type: schedule` will be run on the configured schedule.

 ### Are scheduled workflows guaranteed to run at precisely the time scheduled?
 CircleCI provides no guarantees about precision.
 A scheduled workflow will be run as though a commit was pushed at the configured time.